Beside the Mountain

 The nutrition facts were calculated using berries as the fruit.

-To use frozen fruit for muffins, keep them frozen until adding them to the muffin batter.
+To use frozen fruit for muffins, be sure it is in small, bite-sized pieces and keep it frozen until adding it to the muffin batter.

 Variations:

-• Dairy-Free Fruit Muffins: Simply replace the butter for oil, use vegetable oil, melted coconut oil, or olive oil.
+• Dairy-Free Fruit Muffins: Simply replace the butter with oil; use vegetable oil, melted coconut oil, or olive oil.

-• Gluten-Free Muffins: To make these muffins gf simply use a gluten-free flour blend.
+• Gluten-Free Muffins: To make gluten-free fruit muffins, simply use a gluten-free flour blend.

 Nutrition